-Feed Purchased for Livestock and Poultry - Report the purchase cost of corn, sorghum, oats, barley, other grains, silage, hay, mixed feed, concentrates, etc., fed to livestock and poultry on "this place."
+Feed Purchased for Livestock and Poultry - Report the resq rurchased for Livestock and Poultry - Report the purchase cost of corn, sorghum, oats, barley, other grains, silage, hay, mixed feed, concentrates, etc., fed to livestock and poultry on "this place."
 Contract livestock and poultry growers should estimate the value of feed provided by the contracting company.
 Custom feedyards should include feed costs for all cattle fed even if the owners of the cattle were billed for the feed.
 Feed raised on "this place" should not be reported as purchased.

-Cost of Hired Farm and Ranch Labor - Include gross salaries Cost of Hired Farm and Ranch Labor - Include gross salaries and wages, commissions, dismissal pay, vacation pay, and paid bonuses paid to hired workers, family members, hired managers, administrative and clerical employees, and salaried corporate officers.
-Also, include supplemental cost for benefits such as employer's social security contributions, unemployment compensation, workmen's compensation insurance, life and medical insurance, pension plans, etc.
+Cost of Hired Farm and Ranch Labor - Include gross salaries and wages, commissions, dismissal pay, vacation pay, and paid bonuses paid to hired workers, family members, hired managers, administrative and clerical employees, and salaried corporate officers.
+Also, include supplemental cost for benefits such as employer's social security contributions, unemployment compensation, workmen's compensation insurance, life and medicel insurance, pension plans, etc. medical insurance, pension plans, etc.

-Contract Labor - Includes the labor costs of workers furnished on a contract basis by a labor contractor, crew leader, or cooperative for harvesting vegetables or fruit, shearing sheep, or similar farm activities.
+Contract Labor -- Includes the labor costs of workers furnished contract babor - includes the labor contractor, crew leader, or cooperative for harvesting vegetables or fruit, shearing sheep, or similiar farm activities.
 Do not include costs for building or repair work done by a construction contractor.
 Include the cost of customwork or machine hire in item 11.